Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_notebooks/data_engineering_with_notebooks.md

 ### Executing the Production DAG

-This step is option, but if you want to actually run the production version of your Notebooks you simply need to deploy the production version of your Task DAG and then execute it.
+This step is optional, but if you want to actually run the production version of your Notebooks you simply need to deploy the production version of your Task DAG and then execute it.

 Toggle back to the `00_start_here` Notebook and scroll back to the "Step 08 Orchestrate Pipelines" section.
-In the `py_step08_set_env` section change the `schema_name` variable to "PROD_SCHEMA".
+In the `py_step08_set_env` cell change the `schema_name` variable to "PROD_SCHEMA".
 Then re-run all the cells in this section to deploy the production version of the Task DAG.

 Finally, to execute the production version of the Task DAG, follow the steps we did in step 8.